mysterious-ben/intro-website/src/templates/blog/cross_validating_time_series.md

 What is the best strategy?
 Unfortunately, none is perfect.
 My humble advice would be to go with the strategy...

-1. if you've already developed a good intuition about your data and model;
+1. if you've developed a good intuition about your data and model (hopefully, this article helped);
 2. if you have no time to waste; and
-3. if you have plenty of time to waste and have issues with keeping your perfectionism under control.
+3. if you have plenty of data and time ~~to waste~~, and (just a tiny bit of) perfectionism disorder.

+Keep in mind that evaluation is only one of the many parts of your data analysis.
+If you strive for robust and realistic results, you may want to check...

+- [this (rather technical) notebook](https://datascienceforhire.net/blog/art_of_overfitting) showing how easy it is to overfit a model using CV; and
+- [the article](https://datascienceforhire.net/blog/experimental_design) exploring other most common pitfalls in experiment design.

 That's it for today!
 Evaluate your models responsibly.